JazKarit/Torago-RPG/README.md

 # Torago-RPG
+Uses C++.
 Basic RPG where the player can level up, and equip and use items.
 Has a scrolling ASCII map and some a few different kinds of enemies.

 Game Controls: